dessalines/essays/crash_course_socialism.md

 - Low levels of wealth and income inequality, often driven by a system of labor vouchers for compensation.
 - Experts (if any) elected by the working class through universal suffrage.
 - All representatives and officials (including police) are revocable at any time.
-- Public officials are paid workmen’s wages.
+- Public officials are paid worker's wages.

 ## Late Stage Capitalism